shadowblocker/twitter-scraper/snscrape/README.md

 * e.g. python3 user.py 252521025 global-influencers 750

-This would scrape basic metadata from up to 750 of the most recent tweets sent by the user_id 252521025 (@Number10cat) and add the elasticseach tag "global-influencers" to all results.
+This would scrape metadata from up to 750 of the most recent tweets sent by the user_id 252521025 (@Number10cat) and add the elasticseach tag "global-influencers" to all results.

 ### FastUser

+invoked from shell (requires 2 arguments): python3 fastuser.py USERNAME ELASTICTAG

+* e.g. python3 fastuser.py fesshole comedy

+This would scrape limited bio metadata from up to 5 of the most recent tweets sent by the account @Fesshole and add the elasticseach tag "comedy" to all results.
+Designed to execute rapidly for fast user-bio collection tasks which don't require many tweets.

 ## Crawling Hashtags and Cashtags